 Brain tumors and cancer: what you need to know

-“Some brain tumors are benign and grow extremely slowly,” said neurosurgeon and scientist Mike Chen, M.D., Ph.D., associate professor in the Department of Surgery at City of Hope.
+“Some brain tumors are benign and grow extremely slowly,” said neurosurgeon and scientist Mike Chen, M.D., Ph.D., associate professor in the Division of Neurosurgery at City of Hope.
 “While these tumors do not always cause symptoms right away, they can grow over one’s lifespan and cause problems later on in life.”

 This year, an estimated 77,670 people in the United Stated will receive a primary brain tumor diagnosis, which is a tumor that originates in the brain.
 Fewer than one-third of those will be cancerous.